aseldawy/CS167/Labs/Lab1/CS167-Lab1.md

   ```

   This command compiles your project and produces a JAR file with your compiled classes under the target directory.
-- To run your newly created program from the terminal, type
+- To run your newly created program, type

   ```bash
   java -cp target/[UCRNetID]_lab1-1.0-SNAPSHOT.jar edu.ucr.cs.cs167.[UCRNetID].App